 HE more extensive and more beautiful division of Colombo is that devoted to residential purposes and the recreation of the wealthier inhabitants.
-This may be said to cover about four square miles.
-Although it is almost entirely at sea-level, there being no hills in the neighbourhood, it is remarkably healthy and, for a tropical climate, temperate.
-It has a network of carriage roads, unequalled as such, and unique also in the abundance of beautiful vegetation with which they are bordered.
+This may be said to cover about twenty square miles.
+A1though it is almost entirely at sea-level, there being no hills in the neighbourhood, it is remarkably healthy and, for a tropical climate, temperate.
+It has a network of carriage roads unequalled as such and unique also in the abundance of beautiful vegetation with which they are bordered.
 There is choice of locality to suit various tastes and the requirements of differing constitutions.
-Those whom the strong sea air does not suit can find a milder atmosphere in the Those of sporting or athletic Cinnamon Gardens. tastes can live in the neighbourhood of the racecourse, cricket grounds, or golf links, while those whose tastes can find no satisfaction in the conveniences and luxuries which this most beautiful of tropical cities affords have still an asylum of grand proportions open to them, thanks to the foresight of Sir James Longden.
+Those whom the strong sea air does not suit can find a milder atmosphere in the cinnamon gardens.
+Those of sporting or athletic tastes can live in the neighbourhood of the race-course, cricket grounds, or golf links, while those whose tastes can find no satisfaction in the conveniences and luxuries which this most beautiful of tropical cities affords have still an asylum of grand proportions open to them, thanks to the foresight of Sir James Longden.
 As we leave the Fort by the seaside in a southerly direction we drive across a fine open green known as Galle Face, with the sea on one side and lake on the other.
-A fine esplanade extends the whole length, which is nearly a mile.
+A fine esplanade extends the whole length which is nearly a mile.
 Our photograph gives a view of the southern end with the Colombo Club on the left and another magnificent hotel on the right.
-Galle Face Hotel demands special notice as being the latest addition to the excellent hostelries of Ceylon, and perhaps in many respects unequalled in the East.
-It is fitted in luxurious oriental style and enjoys the advantage of a site as perfect as could be obtained for the great desideratum of sea breeze.
-We give a view of the entrance-hall, which will convey some idea of the cool and spacious interior.
+Galle Face Hotel demands special notice as being the latest addition to the excellent hostelries of

-ENTRANCE HALL OF THE GALLE FACE HOTEL
+ENTRANCE HALL OF THE GALLE FACE HOTEL.